Christoph Tiemann: Audio theatre and later broadcasting career

 In 2010, Tiemann debuted his solo cabaret Kabarettverbot and was awarded the prizes Reinheimer Satirelöwe and the Scharfe Barte by the cities of Reinheim and Melsungen in 2011 and 2013, respectively.
-He made his debut with his ensemble Theater ex libris with an adaption of the American children book series Three Investigators in 2010 and since then have produced and performed over one hundred readings by 2016.
-Adaptions of The Adventures of Sherlock Holmes, Dracula and A Christmas Carol have also been produced as live audio plays by Tiemann and Theater ex libris since 2017.
+He made his debut with his ensemble Theater ex libris with an adaptation of the American children book series Three Investigators in 2010 and since then have produced and performed over one hundred readings by 2016.
+Adaptations of The Adventures of Sherlock Holmes, Dracula and A Christmas Carol have also been produced as live audio plays by Tiemann and Theater ex libris since 2017.
 The basis for the audio plays have been from the various authors' original texts which he edits and adapts for live audio performing.

 During the COVID-19 pandemic in Germany, Tiemann introduced live streaming of selected audio plays in 2020 and 2021 after several cancelations of in-person performances.
-He released the first studio-recorded audio play adaption of A Christmas Carol on CD in May 2021.
+He released the first studio-recorded audio play adaptation of A Christmas Carol on CD in May 2021.
 In 2023, he debuted a new podcast about his ensemble and the first episode was released on 5 March.